dbca-wa/sdis/docs/source/faq.rst

 Frequently Asked Questions
 **************************

-Many questions will be covered by the instructions in :doc:`quickstart`.
+Many questions will be covered by the instructions to specific user roles.
+Here is a collection of frequently asked questions providing further guidance:

 Where are my projects?
 ======================
-The `SDIS home page <https://sdis.dpaw.wa.gov.au/>`_ will display projects you supervise or participate in under "My Projects".
+The `SDIS home page <https://sdis.dbca.wa.gov.au/>`_ will display projects you supervise or participate in under "My Projects".

 Note: